 Romaine lettuce is one of the fastest-growing vegetables in terms of popularity, like kale and arugula.
 So is romaine lettuce good for you, or is it a lower-nutrient lettuce similar to iceberg?

-However, romaine lettuce nutrition is actually quite impressive due to its high level of antioxidants and other crucial vitamins and minerals including folate, manganese, and more.
+Research tells us that romaine lettuce nutrition is actually quite impressive due to its high level of antioxidants and other crucial vitamins and minerals — including vitamin A and C, folate, vitamin K, and more.

 - 8 calories

 - 1.5 grams carbohydrates

 - 0.1 grams fat

 - 4,094 international units vitamin A (82 percent DV)

 - 48.2 micrograms vitamin K (60 percent DV)

 - 11.3 milligrams vitamin C (19 percent DV)